adeekshith/hn-dude/README.md

 - Press "Enter ↲" on your keyboard <br>
   (You should see all posts with greater than or equal to the points you have entered.)

+## How It Works?

+HN accepts two URL parameters **points** to set minimum number of points for the posts to be shown and **p** sets the page number to show.
+This browser extension inserts two input fields to the HN nav bar making it easy to set those URL parameters.
+We can also manually set those URL parameters by editing the URL but this extension makes it handy.
+Also it only works for a few seconds when you load Hacker News and does not use up any system resources after that so it does not add up to your browser bloat.